fissabijwis/kMinerIssues/FAQ.md

 **Q.** Does kMiner support summoning?

 **A.** kMiner only supports summoning Lava Titans and Obsiden golems at the LRC.
+Have pouches and summoning potions in your inventory.

 **Q.** Does kMiner support Gem and Coal bags?